Sydney University Postgraduate Representative Association: History

 Formed in 1970 by Science postgraduates, SUPRA was formally acknowledged by the University of Sydney Senate in 1974 after years of debate.
 Because most postgraduate students at the time were research students, the Students' Representative Council (SRC) considered them to be junior academics and had thus declined to admit them as members.
 SUPRA is the only organisation that has ever represented postgraduate students at the University of Sydney.

-In 1979 SUPRA became a founding member of the Council of Australian Postgraduate Associations (CAPA), the peak body representing Australian postgraduate students.
+In 1979, SUPRA became a founding member of the Council of Australian Postgraduate Associations (CAPA), the peak body representing Australian postgraduate students.

-Over the years SUPRA has grown from a small volunteer based organisation to a much bigger one.
+Over the years, SUPRA has grown from a small volunteer based organisation to a much bigger one.
 SUPRA now employs a number of staff to assist elected representatives in the work of representing the interests of postgraduate students at all levels within the University and support individual postgraduates through the course of their study.

 During the time of Voluntary Student Unionism (VSU), under the Presidency of Jenny Leong, SUPRA secured the funding from the University it required to prosper as an organisation.

 Executive Offices

-SUPRA annually elects an executive team consisting of the President, Vice-President, Secretary, Treasurer and Education Officers.
+SUPRA annually elects an executive team consisting of the President, Vice-President, Secretary, Treasury and Education Officers.
 From time to time, these positions may be split between two councillors.
-The Executive currently consists of:
+As of August 2023, the Executive currently consists of: